June 19, 2019

 A change of heart

-In Kansas City, Kansas, Bert saw a cardiology team led by Andrew Sauer, MD.
+In Kansas City, Kansas, Bert saw a cardiology team.
 Unfortunately, it was determined that Bert's heart was in too bad of shape for him to receive a ventricular assist device.

 "They said my only chance was a new heart," Bert says.
 "I said, 'Okay, let's look into it.'"